Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 >
 > Answer:

---- We managed dependencies in our project using requirements.txt for runtime dependencies and requirements_dev.txt for development dependencies.
+We managed pip dependencies in our project using requirements.txt for runtime dependencies and requirements_dev.txt for development dependencies.
+We specified the exact version to install.

 These files were manually updated to include all necessary libraries, such as PyTorch, Albumentations, and FastAPI.
-During development installation can be done through pip install -r requirements_dev.txt on local CL ---
+During development, installation can be done through 'pip install -r requirements_dev.txt'.

+If someone would want to create the exact setup, they first need to have python installed.
+Then, they would need to run the following commands.

+      python -m venv myenv

+      source myenv/bin/activate

+      pip install -r requirements.txt

+      pip install -r requirements-dev.txt

+Afterwards, they can refer to the tasks.py to use the appropriate 'invoke' commands.

 ### Question 5